rwieruch/blog_robinwieruch_content/redux-vs-usereducer.md

 {{% pin_it_image "redux usereducer" "img/posts/redux-vs-usereducer/banner.jpg" "is-src-set" %}}

 Since [React Hooks](https://www.robinwieruch.de/react-hooks/) have been released, [function components](https://www.robinwieruch.de/react-function-component/) can use state and side-effects.
-There are two hooks that are used for modern state management in React (useState and useReducer) and one hook to use [React's Context API (useContext)](https://www.robinwieruch.de/react-context-api/) to pass state or state updater functions down the component tree.
+There are two hooks that are used for modern state management in React (useState and useReducer) and one hook called useContext to use [React's Context API](https://www.robinwieruch.de/react-context-api/) to pass state or state updater functions down the component tree.
 Now, many people keep wondering: **Does useContext and useReducer replace Redux?** As of the time of writing this article, React Hooks don't replace Redux.

 Requirements: Check out the following tutorials, if you haven't learned about [reducers in JavaScript](https://www.robinwieruch.de/javascript-reducer/) or [useReducer in React](https://www.robinwieruch.de/react-usereducer-hook/).
 It's good to know about the fundamentals before entering this discussion about Redux vs useReducer.
 Also if you want to learn more about Redux, check out this extensive [Redux tutorial](https://www.robinwieruch.de/react-redux-tutorial/).

 {{% chapter_header "Global State Container and Component Co-Located State" "redux-usereducer-state" %}}

 Where your state is managed is a crucial difference between Redux and useReducer.
-While Redux creates **one global state container** -- which hangs somewhere *above* your whole application --, useReducer creates **independent component co-located state containers** within your components.
+While Redux creates **one global state container** -- which hangs somewhere *above* your whole application --, useReducer creates a **independent component co-located state container** within your component.
 Let this fact sink for a moment before we continue extending useReducer's component co-located state management philosophy.

 {{< highlight javascript >}}
           +----------------+              +----------------+